Kudos01/pong/README.md

 Download/pull the git repository and execute `cargo run`.
 Make sure you have rust installed, see https://www.rust-lang.org/tools/install.

 ## Known problems
-- On WSL the ball speed parameter needs to be lowered significantly compared to Windows, probably has something to do with how WSL runs windowed applications.
-- Have not tested it (yet) on bare metal linux.
+- `BALL_SPEED` and `PLAYER_SPEED` parameters need to be configured differently in linux versus windows, at least in my testing.
+On Windows parameters need to be significantly higher to achieve the same movement speed as linux.

 ## Future features
 - Menu with possibility to change ball speed, player speed and windows size.